 But a claim denial does not necessarily mean you will ultimately have to pay for everything out of pocket.
 There are steps you can take – including filing an appeal – that may help you get the denial overturned.

-Reasons a health claim might be denied
+Reasons a health insurance claim might be denied

 Not all health insurance plans are created equal.
 Some will cover more services than others.
 With that in mind, it is also important to understand that “covered” does not always mean “paid for in full” by the plan.